Currently, IRLP is not available due to equipment failure. The repeater does have Allstar Link Network.

 Do I have to be a Member to use IRLP?

-The MAARS Board made policy in 2002 to require membership status to initiate IRLP calls to other connections.
+The MAARS Board made a policy in 2002 to require membership status to initiate IRLP calls to other connections.
 Non-members may participate in IRLP-based QSOs, but may not initiate them (make calls) on their own.
 Members and non-members alike may answer incoming IRLP calls.
-Travelling visiting hams may use IRLP to make calls if they write us, and ask for permission.
+Traveling visiting hams may use IRLP to make calls if they write us, and ask for permission.
 We will then send them a copy of the MAARS repeater policies, and inform them on how to use the IRLP system.
-For more information, please write us at firstname.lastname@example.org
+For more information, please write us at email@example.com

 Who set IRLP up on the MAARS Repeater?